Hermeian haloes: extreme objects with two interactions in the past: Results

 \subsection{Numerical effects}

-Halo finding algorithms are used to identify dark matter haloes in the distribution of simulation particles.
+Halo-finding algorithms are used to identify dark matter haloes in the distribution of simulation particles.
 It is well known that all halo finders miss or incorrectly identify haloes with a small number of particles.
-This critical number depends on the halo finder used (see for a discussion \citealt{Knebe:Knollman:Muldrew:2011}).
-In the following we use the ROCKSTAR halo finder and start with a minimum halo size of 24 particles.
+This critical number depends on the halo finder used (see for a discussion \cite{Knebe:Knollman:Muldrew:2011}).
+In the following, we use the ROCKSTAR halo finder and start with a minimum halo size of 24 particles.
+As a result, when investigating the Hermeian haloes, we consider only those objects which contain more than 24 particles at the moment of the first passage through another halo (i.e. the last shapshot where it is inside the virial radius of the first target).
+Although several studies have shown that ROCKSTAR is able to identify subhaloes with 20 particles properly, in some cases it may lose track of haloes with fewer than approximately 30 particles \cite{Knebe:Knollman:Muldrew:2011}.
 In Section~\ref{section: simulations with different resolution} we discuss the limitations due to mass resolution and determine the limit to which we can trust our analysis.
-Because of this, when investigating the Hermeian haloes, we consider only those objects which contain more than 24 particles at the moment of the first passage through another halo (i.e. the last shapshot where it is inside the virial radius of the first target).
-Although studies have shown that ROCKSTAR is able to identify subhaloes with 20 particles properly, in some cases it may lose tracks of haloes with less than 20-30 particles.
-For a detailed study of various halo finding algorithms abilities to track haloes and to recover their properties, please see \citealt{Knebe:Knollman:Muldrew:2011}.
+For a detailed study of various halo-finding algorithms abilities to track haloes and to recover their properties, please see \cite{Knebe:Knollman:Muldrew:2011}.